ray-project/ray/doc/source/serve/advanced-guides/multi-app-container.md

 (serve-container-runtime-env-guide)=
 # Run Multiple Applications in Different Containers

-This section goes over how you can manage dependencies per application in a more isolated manner by running your Serve applications in separate containers with different images.
+This section explains how to run multiple Serve applications on the same cluster in separate containers with different images.

 :::note
 This is an experimental feature and the API is subject to change.
 If you have additional feature requests or run into issues, please submit them on [Github](https://github.com/ray-project/ray/issues).